-Officials of the Ghana FA will leave for Manchester this weekend as part of the exchange programme which will largely be of benefit to the games governing body in Ghana
+Some top officials of the Ghana FA will leave Accra for Manchester City this weekend as part of a deal struck between the two bodies to help develop football in the west African country.

 The Ghana FA’s trip is at the invitation of the English champions who have agreed to allow the Ghana FA to tap into their expertise.